Echoing: Identity Failures when LLM Agents Talk to Each Other: Discussion and Conclusion

 \section{Discussion and Conclusion}

 This work identifies and analyzes \emph{echoing}, a failure mode unique to agent-agent (AxA) interactions where an agent abandons its assigned identity and instead mirrors its conversational partner.
-Across $\sim2000$ conversations spanning $60$ configurations and three domains, we show that echoing is prevalent: it occurs in $5$–$70\%$ of interactions depending on the LLM model used.
-Echoing is only modestly reduced by test-time reasoning ($32.6$–$32.9\%$ versus $37.7\%$ for non-reasoning), and is shown to be sensitive to application scenarios.
+Across $2500+$ conversations (over $250{,}000$ LLM inference calls) spanning $66$ configurations and four domains (3 transactional, 1 advisory), we show that echoing is prevalent: it occurs in $5$-$70\%$ of interactions depending on the LLM model used in transactional domains.
+Echoing is only modestly reduced by test-time reasoning ($32.6$-$32.9\%$ versus $37.7\%$ for non-reasoning), and is shown to be sensitive to application scenarios (advisory domain had considerably lower echoing rates).
 Crucially, conventional success metrics mask these failures with $93\%$ of conversations were considered complete despite identity drift.
 Moreover, the outcome quality varied substantially even within a fixed configurations which is suggestive of deeper issues in AxA.
 Our temporal analysis revealed that the likelihood of echoing increased with longer conversation which indicates attention decay with a specific implication to AxA.

-Given this persistence across models and reasoning settings, we studied mitigation via prompt design and structure responses.
-Results show that prompting attenuate the behavior but still resulted in substantial echoing rates.
-In contrast, structured response where the agents are to explicitly call out its role before responding to the input dramatically reduced low echoing rates.
+Given that echoing stems from fundamental mismatch in models as evidenced by its persistence across reasoning models (\secref{subsec:reasoning}), prompt variations (\secref{subsec:prompt}), and domains (\secref{subsec:domain}), we do not expect general prompt or protocol-level solutions to fully eliminate this behavioral failure.
+Nevertheless, our study explored first-reflex mitigation strategies that practitioners might attempt.
+Results show that prompt engineering attenuates echoing but substantial rates persist.
+Structured responses, where agents explicitly declare their role at each turn, provide more significant reduction (\secref{subsec:structural_mitigation}), yet non-zero echoing remains, underscoring that surface-level interventions cannot address the root cause.

 Our findings carry four implications.
 First, AxA reliability cannot be inferred from single-agent evaluations.
 Identity drifts and behavioral failures emerge in an AxA settings and require dedicated study.
 Second, improvements in reasoning only marginally, suggesting echoing is rooted in underlying model training and alignment, and merely increasing the test-time compute associated with the model does not guarantee success.
 Third, evaluation frameworks for AxA must go beyond completion to capture behavioral consistency and value of outcomes.
 Fourth, the design of agent-agent protocols themselves must explicitly anticipate behavioral failures, such as identity drift or role yielding by embedding safeguards (e.g., periodic role reinforcement, structured turn-taking, or fallback arbitration) rather than assuming stable agent-agent interactions.